 3. You don’t need a complete sentence.

 Write one-, two- and three-word phrases to describe yourself.
 Take a cue from Amanda Hocking, the paranormal romance young-adult fiction author who sold more than $2 million in ebooks in one year.
-At the end of her author resource box, she switches to complete sentences to let readers know about her books.
+At the end of her author resource box, she switches to longer sentences to let readers know about her books.

 4. Make a copywriting faux pas to make a point, and if the topic fits.

+Most authors would agree that grammar rules should be followed in all but the most extreme circumstances.
+However, sometimes breaking the rules can make you stand out.
 Look at the clever way Corey Eridon, lead editor for HubSpot’s blog, stops in the middle of a word.
 The sentence, of course, is about brevity.

 5. Start and end your bio with a clever sentence.

+First impressions matter, and the last thing you say can be the thing that people remember.
+For that reason, starting and ending your author resource box with something clever can make you more memorable.
 Then, sandwich information about your book or business in between.
 That’s what journalist John Romano did.
 I like the Bruce Springsteen mention at the end.

 6. Paint a picture.